High Dose Methadone Detox

 Another option is inpatient medical detox treatment that is offered through a hospital.
 Still, there are some drawbacks including the method used throughout the procedure.
 For example, most traditional medical detox treatments rely on oral medications that take a long time for the body to breakdown and assimilate.
 The problem is that while the body is utilizing the medication, withdrawal symptoms will not be controlled which means that the individual will have to endure the symptoms.

-What’s more, the fact is that most medical detox facilities will not take patients with high dose methadone use and they consider anything over 40 mg as high dose.
+What’s more, the fact is that most medical detox facilities will not take patients with high dose methadone use.
+They consider anything over 40 mg as high dose.
 So, is there a detox for high dose methadone abuse?
 The answer is yes!

 Private High Dose Methadone Detox Treatment

-Unlike oral medications that take time to become effective, IV therapy is immediate because the medication is injected directly into the blood stream.
-Another consideration is that as the withdrawal symptoms change and detox progresses, the medication protocol can be changed which keeps the patient comfortable and allows them to successfully complete the detox.
+Unlike oral medications that take time to become effective, IV therapy is immediate because the medication is injected directly into the bloodstream.
+Another consideration is that as the withdrawal symptoms change and detox progresses, the medication protocol can be changed.
+This keeps the patient comfortable and allows them to successfully complete the detox.

 Do you need to know: is there a detox for high dose Methadone abuse?
-Call Gallus Detox Center today at 855-338-6929 to find out how IV therapy can help you overcome high dose Methadone addiction.
-You can have a life that is drug free!
+Call Gallus Detox Center today at 888.228.9114 to find out how IV therapy can help you overcome high dose Methadone addiction.
+You can have a life that is drug-free!